 Be formal, use a full name if possible, and always check it for grammar and spelling before sending, and don't forget to attach a resume.

-2. New employee self-introduction email
+7. New employee self-introduction email sample

 When joining a new company, it's common to send a first-time introduction email to your colleagues or your boss.